 ( + / - )

 With 'Tunngle' service you can use the Local Area Network (SOHO) Multiplayer Option of your games to play with your friends online.
 For this purpose, the appropriate software must be downloaded from their server.
 Figure 4a shows the interface that allows gaming, and Figure 4b shows how to configure the router to make their program support work well (a green smile in the lower right corner of the interface).
-Network gaming is increasingly taking on social significance every day, and even tournaments are organized, most often organized by graphic card manufacturers in terms of promotion of their products (Figure 4c).
+Figure 4c shows two networked players which can communicate via the 'Tunngle' interface.
+A set of Figures 3 shows screen-shots of game when two players are on the network.
+Network gaming is increasingly taking on social significance every day, and even tournaments are organized, most often organized by graphic card manufacturers in terms of promotion of their products (Figure 4d).

 The theme of this page is not to show genres of games that are available to users, and there are quite a few.
 On the left side of the 'Tunngle' interface, they are ranked in their vision.
 But, as time goes by the concept of online gaming has changed a bit.
 With today's powerful PCs and high-speed Internet, the user acquires client-based software support that connects to the dedicated server (client-server architecture) and is even more effective.
 The next step shows one of the compilations showing the features of such games.